 You always have 24/7 direct access to a Customer Service specialist and they are always amazing!

 Another huge money savings is their Trip Cancellation/Trip Interruption Insurance.
 We never have to pay insurance for rental cars, flights, cruises, trains, buses – anything!
 For more details on what they cover please view their website, but they cover everything you need.

 Major tip: if you want the Chase Sapphire Reserve credit card, but are hesitant because you already own any Chase credit card with an annual fee that you want to get rid of without closing the account (which we advise to never close a credit card), we have a solution for you!
 Transfer your credit line!
 Once you receive your Chase Sapphire Reserve credit card, call Chase and have them transfer the credit line over from your old card to your Reserve card.
 Then you can close the old credit card without hurting your credit score!
 You can also downgrade to Chase Freedom Unlimited to receive 1.5 points per dollar spent on all purchases.

 Do You Think the Chase Sapphire Reserve Card Is a Good Fit For You?

 Then sign up now!
-If we have convinced you to apply for the Chase Sapphire Reserve credit card, then we ask that you use our referral link.
+If I have convinced you to apply for the Chase Sapphire Reserve credit card, then I only ask that you use my referral link.
 If you get approved and spend $4,000 on purchases in the first 3 months from account opening, then you receive 50,000 bonus points!
-While you reap in the awesome bonus points, (which is at least one free round trip flight almost anywhere), we too will be rewarded for referring you.
+While you reap in the awesome bonus points, (which is at least one free round trip flight almost anywhere), I too will be rewarded for referring you.

 It has to be this link, so please click here:

-If you do apply for the Chase Sapphire Reserve credit card please comment or message us because we only get to refer 5 people!
+If you do apply for the Chase Sapphire Reserve credit card please comment or message me because I can only refer 5 people!